amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 This only works like this when running Dapr in stand-alone mode.
 For other hosting options, you should use a different mechanism to give Dapr access to the secrets file (e.g. volume mounts when hosting in Kubernetes).

-Also notice the `nestedSeparator` in the config file.
-The character you specify here is used by the component to flatten the JSON hierarchy in the secrets file (if present).
+Also, notice the `nestedSeparator` in the config file.
+The component uses the character you specify here to flatten the JSON hierarchy in the secrets file (if present).
 Imagine using the following JSON secrets file:

 ```json
 {